koenrane/KR-new-site/content/satisficers-tend-to-seek-power-instrumental-convergence-via.md

 Therefore, for this policy training procedure, learned policies for sparse reward functions will be _twice as likely_ to navigate to an element of $\{\mathbf{e}_{s_\texttt{Up}}, \mathbf{e}_{s_\texttt{Right}}\}$ as an element of $\{\mathbf{e}_{s_\texttt{Down}}\}$!

-This is a formal argument that a stochastic policy training procedure has certain tendencies across a class of reward functions, and I'm excited to be able to make it.
+I just formally argued that a stochastic policy training procedure has certain tendencies across a class of reward functions.
+I'm excited to be able to make a formal claim like that.

 As the environment grows bigger and the training procedure more complex, we'll have to consider questions like "what are the inductive biases of large policy networks?", "what role does reward shaping play for this objective, and is the shaping at least as helpful for its permuted variants?", and "to what extent are different parts of the world harder to reach?".